Skip to main content

 Holiday Insight...Because Relationships Matter

 By Stephen C. Schultz The high pitched whirring sound traveled throughout space and time.
 It was both annoying and comforting, a dichotomy that came around once a year.
 My senses were being bombarded mostly through sound and smell.
 There was the constant chatter about the local collegiate football team, the sweet aroma of apple pie baking in the oven, a turkey and sage combo simmering in roasting pan and the whirring of the beaters whipping up the mashed potatoes.
 Yes, the holidays are upon us once again.
 The Holidays are a time for families to gather together.
 It’s a time for reunions to be made and for relationships to be strengthened.
 Some of my fondest memories are sitting at the proverbial “Kids Table” at Thanksgiving with my siblings and my cousins.
 There was running around the house while parents talked and got caught up.
 As kids, we would run by the relish tray and grab ourselves some celery with cheese whiz in it.
-Next, it was raiding the olives and putting them on o
+Next, it was raiding t

 The Sweet Taste of Success